CONDITIONS TREATED

 • Repetitive or ritualistic behaviours

-• Increased or decreased sensitivities to different sense such as taste touch etc.
+• Increased or decreased sensitivities to different senses such as taste, touch, etc.

-• Difficulties in adapting to any transitions , change in routines
+• Difficulties in adapting to any transitions, changes in routines

 • Uneven or late skill development.